Ikaroon/TMP3D/README.md

 ## Notice
 Work on this project happens in my freetime and, therefore, I cannot promise if and when certain features are added.
 I am considering to open this up for contribution but for now you can manipulate the code as you please.
 This project is MIT licensed and may be used freely.
 (Check the license file for more information)

+## Bugs
+When you find a bug you can [create a bug report](https://github.com/Ikaroon/TMP3D/issues/new/choose) on Github!
+I will try to cover them as quickly as possible.

 ## Donation
 If this project helped you, you can treat me to a coffee if you want :coffee: